Jazz Improvisation & Performance

 - Using their smartphones, students will be asked to video-record themselves.
 The recordings will be uploaded for the director’s viewing and assessment.
 Submitting a written transcription is not required.

-- DUE: the week of Monday, April 22, in rehearsal
+- DUE: the week of Friday, April 24

 - For judging development, progression and accomplishment over a period of time, concerts serve the same function as midterm and final examinations in traditional courses.